pivotal/docs-platform-automation/docs/index.md

 as opposed to trying to modify your existing pipeline to use the new tools.
 Since Platform Automation for PCF can easily take over management of an existing Ops Manager, this should be fairly straightforward.
-Still, we may offer more detailed documentation support for this specific workflow in the future, and would like to hear from you if you feel that would be helpful.
+Still, we may offer more detailed documentation for this workflow in the future, and would like to hear from you if you feel that would be helpful.

 Requirements